Last Call for Vitriol

 Last Call for Vitriol is the fourth professionally released full-length album by Superdrag, released by Arena Rock Recording Co. in 2002.
 Bassist Sam Powers decided to leave the band following the tour for Last Call for Vitriol; and during the making of the album, John Davis became a devout Christian.
 After finishing the tour in 2003, the band went into hiatus and the original lineup reconvened in 2007.

-Nick Raskulinecz was set to produce the album, but pulled out to work with the Foo Fighters' One by One.
+Nick Raskulinecz, who, like the band, hails from Knoxville, Tennessee, was set to produce the album, but pulled out to work with the Foo Fighters' One by One.